kunaldeore2012/image_classification_model/README.md

-# image_classification_model
+# Image Classification Model

 This project demonstrates a deep learning model for classifying images from the CIFAR-10 dataset.
-It showcases the use of data augmentation, model fine-tuning, and performance analysis.
+It includes techniques such as data augmentation, model fine-tuning, and performance evaluation.

 ## 🚀 Features
-- Image classification using CNN
+- Image classification using a Convolutional Neural Network (CNN)
-- Data augmentation to enhance generalization
+- Data augmentation to improve generalization
-- Model fine-tuning for improved accuracy
+- Model fine-tuning for enhanced accuracy
-- Achieved 76.22% test accuracy
+- Achieved a test accuracy of 76.22%

 ## 📂 Dataset
-The CIFAR-10 dataset contains 60,000 32x32 color images in 10 classes.
-The dataset is preloaded in TensorFlow/Keras.
+The CIFAR-10 dataset consists of 60,000 32x32 color images categorized into 10 classes.
+The dataset is readily available in TensorFlow/Keras.

-##🛠️ Technologies
+## 🛠️ Technologies
--Python
+- **Python**
--TensorFlow/Keras
+- **TensorFlow/Keras**
--Matplotlib (for plotting)
+- **Matplotlib** (for visualizing results)